 |Shanghai, Hongkou, Church of Our Savior

 The American Protestant Episcopal Mission arrived in Shanghai around 1845 and built a church in the Chinese city (Christ Church), dedicated in 1850; and in the American Settlement in Hongkou (Hongkew), the Church of Our Savior was finished in 1853/54.
-SHA1883b was apparently purchased for the church from Knauff and Sons, probably after the American Civil War.
-But little else is known about this installation, reported only in an 1884 installation list of the builder.
+SHA1865 was probably purchased for the church from the Philadelphia organ builder, Henry W. Knauff, Sr., just before the outbreak of the American Civil War in 1860.
+When Keys to the Kingdom was published in 2017, little else was known about this installation beyond a report in an 1884 installation list published by the builder’s firm (by then, Henry Knauff and Sons.)
+However, the discovery of a letter written in April 1865 to the American Episcopal China missionary, Rev. Edward W. Syle (1817-90), by one of his catechists, explains the story of the reorganization and rebuilding of the church at that time: “The organ obtained through your exertions, was taken down from the gallery, and placed on the new platform near the vestry room.” (see: https://openresearch-repository.anu.edu.au/bitstream/1885/11074/42/Welch_PEC2013_Pt21.pdf)

-The church was replaced by a new building in the 1920s, but it is not known if the old organ was moved at this time.
+The original Church of Our Savior was replaced by a new building in the 1920s, but it is not known if the old organ was moved at this time.
 A photograph of the original church, taken around 1890, can be found here: http://findit.library.yale.edu/catalog/digcoll:994242